amao03/lap-counter/README.md

 # Lap Counter
 ## Overview
 This project aims to create a lap counter to count the laps of a swimmer in the pool.
 This is a personal project with Dante Cannarozzi who is a recreational swimmer and WashU alum.
+## Usage Instructions
+### mainApp.exe
+The easiest way to run the tracker with video is to run `mainApp.exe`.
+This is an executable file with our interface.
+### /App
+This folder has the code for our interface, which takes a user through tracking from a video.
+You can `cd` into this folder and run `python3 mainApp.py` to use the interface.
+### /scripts
+This folder is where we wrote our initial scripts without an interface to do video and live stream tracking.
+Now this folder is set up to do live stream tracking with our cameras and router.
 ## Project Requirements
 A minimum viable project will be able to accurately count how many laps someone swims in the pool from a video.
 We would also like to investigate some of these additional features depending on time:
 <ol>